piemadd/windy-city-herald/articles/hotbox.md

   - wildfire
   - smoke
   - canada
-exerpt: 'Justin Trudeau is "Very Sorry,", says he "didn''t mean to do that," and that he "is just a quirked up white boy with a little bit of swag."'
+exerpt: 'Justin Trudeau is "very sorry," "wont''t do it again," and "is just a quirked up white boy with a little bit of swag."'
 image: images/articles/hotbox/cover.png
 imageAlt: Justin Trudeau addressing the Canadian people
 imageCredit: Darren Calabrese/The Canadian Press